gnuradio/hugo-website/content/blog/2023-05-24-GSoC-(Week-0)/index.md

 ### so what's the project about ?

-Over time, we have come to realize that GRC has some usecases outside GNU Radio, and that it has somehat become it's own standalone application.
-Different orgs also have mainatined their own forks of GRC.
+Over time, we have come to realise that GRC has some use-cases outside GNU Radio, and that it has somewhat become it's own standalone application.
+Different orgs also have maintained their own forks of GRC.

 That brings us to mainly 3 objectives that must be achieved by this project :